How many people have died without their family ever knowing they had credit life insurance to take care of debts?

 Imagine lending R100,000 at a cost of R4.50 per R1,000:

 - 100 x R4.50 = R450 per month for your credit life insurance.

 How much life insurance could you buy for that amount somewhere else?

 Take a 60-year-old male for instance.
 This guy:

 High risk in other words.

-This chap could expect to buy R175, 000 worth of life cover for the R450 per month.
-That’s pretty much in the same ball park, but what if a far younger person was applying for that same loan?
+This chap could expect to purchase R175,000 worth of life cover for the R450 per month.
+That’s pretty much in the same ballpark, but what if a far younger person was applying for that same loan?

 - Doesn’t smoke

 - Is an administrator doing mostly office work, and

 - Earns R10, 000 a month as well